Jurassic World: Fallen Kingdom: United Kingdom

 Nicholson previsualized each of the sets he and his team built to ensure they would be large enough for the intended scenes.
 He noted: "Someone can tell you a Velociraptor is X-feet long, but until you see it in the space, you can't appreciate what that means in terms of your set and the action that needs to take place within it".
 The interior of the multi-floor Lockwood Estate was built entirely on sound stages at Pinewood Studios.
 The estate set included Eli Mills's office, Dr. Wu's large underground laboratory, an underground dinosaur containment facility, separate bedrooms belonging to Benjamin and Maisie Lockwood, and a large library with dinosaur skeletons and artifacts.
 When filming was completed in the Lockwood library, the set was redecorated and converted into the estate's underground garage, where the dinosaur auction takes place.
 Pratt said the film involved significantly more stunts than its predecessor.
-An improvised fist fight scene, between Owen and several men during the dinosaur auction, was added late in filming.
+An improvised fist fight scene, between Owen and several men during the auction, was added late in filming.
 It was the first such scene to be featured in the film series, and was filmed in a single continuous shot with the use of a dolly track.

 Scenes at Hampshire's Blackbushe Airport, standing in as an American airfield, were shot in May 2017.
 Filming in the United Kingdom concluded on June 10.
 Up to that point, Trevorrow was present as an on-set writer for each day of production so he could aid Bayona with any possible script changes.
 Goldblum shot his scenes in a single day at Pinewood Studios, during the last day of filming in the United Kingdom.
 Jones also filmed his scenes on large sets at Pinewood Studios.